Note

-This article describes the improved backup and restore performance of Instant Restore capability in Azure Backup.
+This article describes the improved backup and restore performance of the Instant Restore capability in Azure Backup.

 Key capabilities

-• Reduces backup and restore times by retaining snapshots locally, for two days using Standard policy and for seven days using Enhanced policy by default.
-This default snapshot retention value is configurable to any value between 1 to 5 days for Standard policy and 1 to 30 days for Enhanced policy.
+- Reduces backup and restore times by retaining snapshots locally for 2 days with the Standard policy and 7 days with the Enhanced policy, by default.
+You can configure this default snapshot retention value from 1 to 5 days for the Standard policy and from 1 to 30 days for the Enhanced policy.

-• Supports disk sizes up to 32 TB.
-Resizing of disks isn't recommended by Azure Backup.
+- Supports disk sizes up to 32 TB.
+Don't use Azure Backup to resize disks.

-• Standard policy supports Standard SSD disks along with Standard HDD disks and Premium SSD disks.
-Enhanced policy supports backup and instant restore of Premium SSD v2 and Ultra Disks, in addition to standard HDD, standard SSD, and Premium SSD v1 disks.
+- Supports Standard solid-state drive (SSD) disks along with Standard hard-disk drive (HDD) disks and Premium SSD disks with the Standard policy.
+Supports backup and instant restore of Premium SSD v2 and Ultra Disks, in addition to Standard HDD, Standard SSD, and Premium SSD v1 disks, with the Enhanced policy.

-• Ability to use an unmanaged VMs original storage accounts (per disk), when restoring.
+- Uses an unmanaged virtual machine's (VM) original storage accounts (per disk) when restoring.
 This ability exists even when the VM has disks that are distributed across storage accounts.
-It speeds up restore operations for a wide variety of VM configurations.
+It speeds up restore operations for various VM configurations.

-• For backup of VMs that are using unmanaged premium disks in storage accounts, with Instant Restore, we recommend allocating 50% free space of the total allocated storage space, which is required only for the first backup.
-The 50% free space isn't a requirement for backups after the first backup is complete.
+- Uses unmanaged Premium disks in storage accounts for backup of VMs.
+We recommend that you allocate 50% of free space of the total allocated storage space with Instant Restore.
+The 50% free space isn't a requirement for backups after the first backup is finished.

 A backup job consists of two phases:

-2. Transferring a VM snapshot to the Azure Recovery Services vault.
+- Transfer the VM snapshot to the Recovery Services vault.

-A recovery point is created as soon as the snapshot is finished and this recovery point of snapshot type can be used to perform a restore using the same restore flow.
-You can identify this recovery point in the Azure portal by using snapshot as the recovery point type, and after the snapshot is transferred to the vault, the recovery point type changes to snapshot and vault.
+A recovery point is created as soon as the snapshot is finished.
+You can use this recovery point of snapshot type to perform a restore by using the same restore flow.
+You can identify this recovery point in the Azure portal by using snapshot as the recovery point type.
+After the snapshot is transferred to the vault, the recovery point type changes to snapshot and vault.

 Feature considerations

-• The snapshots are stored along with the disks to boost recovery point creation and to speed up restore operations.
-As a result, you'll see storage costs that correspond to snapshots taken during this period.
+- The snapshots are stored along with the disks to boost recovery point creation and to speed up restore operations.
+As a result, you see storage costs that correspond to snapshots taken during this period.

-• For standard policy, all snapshots are incremental in nature and are stored as page blobs.
-All the users using unmanaged disks are charged for the snapshots stored in their local storage account.
-Since the restore point collections used by Managed VM backups use blob snapshots at the underlying storage level, for managed disks you'll see costs corresponding to blob snapshot pricing and they're incremental.
+- For the Standard policy, all snapshots are incremental in nature and are stored as page blobs.
+All the users who use unmanaged disks are charged for the snapshots that are stored in their local storage account.
+Because the restore point collections used by managed VM backups use blob snapshots at the underlying storage level, for managed disks you see costs that correspond to blob snapshot pricing and they're incremental.

-• For premium storage accounts, the snapshots taken for instant recovery points count towards the 10-TB limit of allocated space.
-For Enhanced policy, only Managed VM backups are supported.
-The initial snapshot is a full copy of the disk(s).
+- For Premium storage accounts, the snapshots taken for instant recovery points count toward the 10-TB limit of allocated space.
+For the Enhanced policy, only managed VM backups are supported.
+The initial snapshot is a full copy of the disks.
 The subsequent snapshots are incremental in nature and occupy only delta changes to disks since the last snapshot.
-When you use an Instant Restore recovery point, you must restore the VM or disks to a subscription and resource group that don't require CMK-encrypted disks via Azure Policy.
+When you use an Instant Restore recovery point, you must restore the VM or disks to a subscription and resource group that don't require disks encrypted by customer-managed keys via Azure Policy.

 Cost impact

-Instant Restore feature for snapshots (stored along with the disks) boosts recovery point creation and speed up restore operations.
-This incurs additional storage costs for the corresponding snapshots taken during this period.
+Instant Restore for snapshots (stored along with the disks) boosts recovery point creation and speeds up restore operations.
+This process incurs extra storage costs for the corresponding snapshots that are taken during this period.
 The snapshot storage cost varies depending on the type of backup policy.

-For VMs that use unmanaged disks, the snapshots can be seen in the menu for the VHD file of each disk.
-For managed disks, snapshots are stored in a restore point collection resource in a designated resource group, and the snapshots themselves aren't directly visible.
+For VMs that use unmanaged disks, you can see the snapshots on the menu for the virtual hard-disk (VHD) file for each disk.
+For managed disks, snapshots are stored in a restore point collection resource in a designated resource group.
+The snapshots themselves aren't directly visible.

-Snapshot retention is fixed to 5 days for weekly policies for Standard policy and can vary between 5 to 20 days for enhanced policy.
+Snapshot retention is fixed to 5 days for weekly policies for the Standard policy.
+Snapshot retention can vary from 5 to 20 days for the Enhanced policy.

 Configure snapshot retention